Nutrition and Diet (cont.)

 The following are Dietary Reference Intakes for carbohydrate consumption:

 The final verdict on carbohydrates is that you absolutely need them as part of your diet.
 You want your sources to be from vegetables, fresh fruit, whole wheat grains, and dairy products.
-Your calorie consumption will control your weight, and your balance of nutrients will control your health.
+You want to avoid foods with added sugar.
+Your calorie consumption will control your weight, and your balance of nutrients will influence your health.

 Nutrition and Healthy Eating Resources